numpy/numpy/doc/source/reference/c-api.iterator.rst

             This prevents the iterator from coalescing axes to produce bigger inner loops.

-        .. cvar:: NPY_ITER_NO_INNER_ITERATION
+        .. cvar:: NPY_ITER_EXTERNAL_LOOP

-            Causes the iterator to skip iteration of the innermost loop, allowing the user of the iterator to handle it.
+            Causes the iterator to skip iteration of the innermost loop, requiring the user of the iterator to handle it.

             This flag is incompatible with :cdata:`NPY_ITER_C_INDEX`,
             :cdata:`NPY_ITER_F_INDEX`, and :cdata:`NPY_ITER_COORDS`.